aianta/Informly/README.md

 # Evaluation, Opportunities, and more...
-Admittedly very limited time was left for evaluation.
+Admittedly, very limited time was left for evaluation.
 Throughout development, the main user flow was invoked in many different ways to attempt to provide a good demo experience.

-However thought was given to the kind of scientific evalutation an Informly-like system could facilitate.
-Notably, we feel there is opportunity for misinformation dataset generation.
+However, thought was given to the kind of scientific evaluation an Informly-like system could facilitate.
+Notably, we feel there is opportunity for a misinformation dataset generation.
 A non-exhaustive list of uses for such a dataset include:

 * Evaluating the performance of chatGPT models in identifying misinformation correctly.
     * The Informly addon could be distributed to trusted researchers who can act as 'sources of truth' accurately marking false positives.
-* Monitoring the spread of misinformation acrossn geographic regions
+* Monitoring the spread of misinformation across geographic regions.
-    * While the prototype implements very course grained 'contient' level information as an example this could be expanded upon.
+    * While the prototype implements very coarse-grained 'continent' level information as an example this could be expanded upon.
 * Determining common topics/subjects for misinformation by aggregating surface forms.
 * Creating embeddings for pieces of misinformation and using positive and negative examples.
     * These embeddings could then be used for zero-shot classification of ChatGPT responses, replacing the 'dumb' classifier in Informly.
 * Studying the efficacy of Informly at preventing or slowing the spread of misinformation.
-    * Consenting/interested/qualified participants could be onboarded into double blind randomized control studies where some extension instances don't do anything at all, while others perform their normal functions.
-The number of times users end up actually submitting misinformation could be agregated.
+    * Consenting/interested/qualified participants could be onboarded into double-blind randomized control studies where some extension instances don't do anything at all, while others perform their normal functions.
+The number of times users end up actually submitting misinformation could be aggregated.